vodun/SeismicPro/tutorials/README.md

 ---

-We welcome suggestions and contributions regarding our tutorials.
+We welcome suggestions and contributions to our tutorials.